api3dao/oev-docs/docs/oev-searchers/index.md

 price feed updates potentially expose profitable opportunities, such as arbitrage and many others.

-## OEV proceeds distribution
+## OEV distribution

 To update the data feed, the auction winner must pay the bid amount they announced during the auction.
-Majority of the auction proceeds go back to the dApp.
-Searchers, in return, get exclusive rights to capture the OEV and get to keep the remaining revenue.
+These payments constitute auction proceeds.
+Majority of these proceeds go back to the dApp in the form of [OEV Rewards](/dapps/oev-rewards/).
+Searchers, in return, get exclusive rights to capture the OEV and get to capitalize on the remaining revenue of the opportunity.

 Thus, the majority of the OEV is distributed to the dApp and the searchers.